blawidris/docker-tutorial/README.md

 The benefits of using Docker include:

-Consistency: Docker ensures that the same environment is used across all stages of the application lifecycle, from development to production.
+- Consistency: Docker ensures that the same environment is used across all stages of the application lifecycle, from development to production.

-Portability: Docker containers can be easily moved between different environments and platforms, without any changes to the application code.
+- Portability: Docker containers can be easily moved between different environments and platforms, without any changes to the application code.

-Efficiency: Docker allows multiple containers to run on the same host, maximizing resource utilization and reducing costs.
+- Efficiency: Docker allows multiple containers to run on the same host, maximizing resource utilization and reducing costs.

-Scalability: Docker makes it easy to scale an application horizontally by adding more containers.
+- Scalability: Docker makes it easy to scale an application horizontally by adding more containers.

-Security: Docker provides a secure runtime environment for applications, with isolated containers and fine-grained control over access and permissions.
+- Security: Docker provides a secure runtime environment for applications, with isolated containers and fine-grained control over access and permissions.

-### Why do we use **Docker**

 ### Is it necessary to have Docker installed on the hosting server in order to deploy an application that was developed and packaged using Docker on a local machine?